bavlynady/automatic-nmap-script/README.txt

 there will be a new version soon keep following us on LinkedIn

+we are not responsible for any wrong usage for this tool

 usage:
 1- chmod +x nmapscript.sh.x
 2- ./nmapscript.sh.x <ip>